hailo-ai/hailo_model_zoo/OFFLINE_README.md

 Have a copy of the Hailo Model Zoo locally.
 This can be done by either:

-1. Cloning the Hailo Model Zoo.
+1. cloning the Hailo Model Zoo.
     ```
     git clone https://github.com/hailo-ai/hailo_model_zoo.git
     ```